awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

-# Prerequisites<a name="dev-tst-prereqs"></a>
+# Prerequisites for running IDT tests<a name="dev-tst-prereqs"></a>

-This section describes the prerequisites for using IDT for AWS IoT Greengrass\.
+This section describes the prerequisites for using AWS IoT Device Tester \(IDT\) for AWS IoT Greengrass\.

-## Download the Latest Version of AWS IoT Device Tester for AWS IoT Greengrass<a name="install-dev-tst-gg"></a>
+## Download the latest version of AWS IoT Device Tester for AWS IoT Greengrass<a name="install-dev-tst-gg"></a>

-Download the latest version of IDT from [Supported Versions of AWS IoT Device Tester for AWS IoT Greengrass](dev-test-versions.md)\.
+Download the latest version of IDT from [Supported versions of AWS IoT Device Tester for AWS IoT Greengrass](dev-test-versions.md)\.
 Extract the software into a location on your file system where you have read and write permissions\.

 **Note**
 <a name="unzip-package-to-local-drive"></a>IDT does not support being run by multiple users from a shared location, such as an NFS directory or a Windows network shared folder\.
 Doing so may result in crashes or data corruption\.
-We recommend that you extract the IDT package to a local drive\.
+We recommend that you extract the IDT package to a local drive and run the IDT binary on your local workstation\.
 Windows has a path length limitation of 260 characters\.
 If you are using Windows, extract IDT to a root directory like `C:\ ` or `D:\` to keep your paths under the 260 character limit\.

-## Create and Configure an AWS Account<a name="config-aws-account-for-idt"></a>
+## Create and configure an AWS account<a name="config-aws-account-for-idt"></a>

 Before you can use IDT for AWS IoT Greengrass, you must create an AWS account and configure permissions that IDT needs while running tests\.
 The permissions allow IDT to access AWS services and create AWS resources, such as AWS IoT things, Greengrass groups, and Lambda functions, on your behalf\.